-"In San Jose, California sleeping in your neighbor's outhouse without permission is a violation of the Law.

-Eating peanuts in church is illegal in Massachusetts.

-In Atlanta smelly people aren't allowed on streetcars.

-In North Carolina singing out of tune is prohibited."
+In San Jose, California sleeping in your neighbor's outhouse without permission is a violation of the Law...
+Eating peanuts in church is illegal in Massachusetts...In Atlanta smelly people aren't allowed on streetcars...In North Carolina singing out of tune is prohibited.
+(I would be in big trouble if I lived in North Carolina.)